Johnson-Su Bioreactor

 Infrastructure Construction and Materials

-• Large Scale (500+ acres): Operations requiring 6+ bays or specialized batching infrastructure range from $12,000 to $35,000+.
-Large systems often leverage existing shed structures or utilize heavy-duty perimeter fencing and specialized sub-slab drainage gravel.
+- Large Scale (500+ acres): Large-scale operations utilize 6+ bays or specialized batching hubs, costing from $12,000 to $35,000+.
+At this scale, producers often retro-fit existing shed structures to protect the integrity of the pile or utilize heavy-duty perimeter fencing and specialized sub-slab drainage gravel to ensure adequate airflow.

 Labor and Site Preparation